 Cultures.
 (3 cr; A-F only.
-Prereq-Freshman, fewer than 30 credits LEIP 08)
+Prereq-Freshman, fewer than 30 Credits.
+LE 8, LEIP 8)

 Explores nations around the globe towards the goal of developing a cross-cultural understanding of how cultures function.
 Explores America as a foreign culture, looking at the United States from the viewpoints of foreign anthropologists and other scholars, using comparative ethnographic perspectives to interpret aspects of American culture.